EX Lupi

 EX Lupi is a young, single T-Tauri star in the southern constellation of Lupus.
 An irregular variable, it is the prototype of young, low-mass eruptive stars named EXors, with EX Lupi being this object's variable star designation.
 At its minimal activity level, EX Lupi resembles a classical T-Tauri star of the M0 dwarf type.
 The low latitude of this star, at a declination of −40°, makes it difficult for northern observers to view.
-Based on parallax measurements, it is located at a distance of approximately 514 light years from the Sun.
+Based on parallax measurements, it is located at a distance of about 505 light years from the Sun.
 The star lies next to a gap in the Lupus cloud complex, a star forming region.

 During 1944, Edith M. Janssen at Harvard Observatory noticed a stellar spectrum that displayed bright lines on a photographic plate taken April 11, 1929, but these lines were missing on a spectrum from July 13, 1928.
 This star was found to be only two magnitudes fainter than at maximum, so a nova was ruled out.
 D. B. McLaughlin then undertook a study of this object going as far back as 1893, finding further outbursts in 1901, 1914, 1925, 1929, 1934.
 Each time the brightness increased by about two magnitudes, followed by smaller, irregular fluctuations lasting 1–2 years before returning to a near constant minimum at magnitude 13.2.
-Now designated EX Lupi, G. H. Herbig studied the spectrum of this irregular variable in 1950, finding that it is similar to other emission-line stars associated with nebulosity.
+Now designated EX Lupi, George Herbig studied the spectrum of this irregular variable in 1950, finding that it is similar to other emission-line stars associated with nebulosity.

 The next observed outburst was during the period 1955–1957 and was tracked by A. F. Jones.
 It reached a peak magnitude of 8.4, followed by a secondary brightening about 300 days later.
 After a period of quiescence during the 1980s, another eruptive burst was observed in March 1994.
 It reached a peak magnitude of 11.5 on both April 30 and May 14.
 The cause was now understood to be the result of a mass accretion event with the infalling matter releasing its kinetic energy on the T-Tauri star.
 This creates a hot emission region that dominates the light output from the star.
 Many of the emission lines show an inverse P Cygni profile, thereby demonstrating that it is coming from infalling material.
 Absorption lines in the spectrum show a redshift indicating a velocity of 300 km/s.